ilmax/site/content/posts/obsolete-endpoints/index.md

     .WithTags("MinimalApi");
 ```

-> Minimal API is a simplified approach for building HTTP APIs in ASP.NET Core, if you want to know more, make sure you check-out the [documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview?view=aspnetcore-8.0)
+> Minimal API is a simplified approach for building HTTP APIs in ASP.NET Core.
+For more details, refer to the official [documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview?view=aspnetcore-8.0)

+Adding the `[Obsolete]` attribute though, is only adding some metadata to the endpoint that will reflect in the OpenApi definition and the Swagger UI, so we need to manually emit some custom telemetry ourselves, follow along to discover how to do it.

 ## Intercepting endpoint invocations

-Now that we marked the endpoints as obsolete, we need to emit custom telemetry every time our endpoints.
+Once endpoints are marked as obsolete, we need to emit custom telemetry every time our endpoints are invoked.
 In the MVC world (i.e. when we build our API using controllers) we can implement a filter.

 [Filters](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?view=aspnetcore-8.0) in MVC are a very powerful way of executing custom code in various stages of the HTTP request pipeline.

 ![MVC Filters](images/mvc-filters-min.png "MVC Filters")